max0x7ba/atomic_queue/README.md

 These qualities are also limitations:

-* The maximum queue size must be set at compile time (fastest) or construction time (slower).
+* The maximum queue size must be set at compile time or construction time.
-* There are no blocking push/pop functions.
+* There are no OS-blocking push/pop functions.

 Nevertheless, ultra-low-latency applications need just that and nothing more.
 The simplicity pays off, see the [throughput and latency benchmarks][1].